subhan75/Casa-Serena-Voice-Agent/README.md

 # Casa Serena Apartments — Voice AI Leasing Agent

+> **Disclaimer:** Casa Serena Apartments is a fictional community created for this educational/portfolio project.
+This is not an attempt to impersonate any real business or property management company.
+The name was selected randomly and serves solely as a demonstration context for this full-stack AI voice agent implementation.

 A production-grade voice AI system for apartment communities featuring end-to-end multi-intent conversation handling, database-layer security enforcement, and zero hardcoded secrets.
 Prospects can inquire about availability and schedule tours; residents can access FAQs and file maintenance requests—all through natural voice interaction.

 ---